DaveParr/JekyllHubDemo/_posts/2017-03-28-apply-theme-to-posts.md

 @import "{{ "{{ site.theme " }}}}
 ```

-There is a 'yaml' fence there, but it's empty.
+There is a `yaml` fence there, but it's empty.
 After that there is an import rule and a liquid tag.

 ### Modify the css